ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/03-ODM-georeferencing.md

 **3. Force fixed value of GPS Dilution of Precision** *(use along with variant 1 or 2)*

 ```
---gps-accuracy 10 .0
+--gps-accuracy 10.0 \
 ```

 If you know the **estimated error of GPS** location determined by the camera in use, consider setting it as a value of the `--gps-accuracy value` option.
-The value is a positive float in metres and will be used as a GPS Dilution of Precision for all images. *The default is 10 meters.*
+The value is a positive float in meters and will be used as a GPS Dilution of Precision for all images. *The default is 10 meters.*

 <div style="background: mistyrose; padding: 15px; margin-bottom: 20px;">
 <span style="font-weight:800;">WARNING:</span>
 <br><span style="font-style:italic;">
-If you use high precision GPS (RTK), this value will be set automatically.
+If you use high-precision GPS (RTK), this value will be set automatically.
 You can manually set it in case the reconstruction fails.
-Lowering the value can help control bowling-effects over large areas.
+Lowering the value can help control bowling effects over large areas.
 </span>
 </div>